jsom1/jsom1.github.io/_walkthroughs/Driver.md

 Original box
 Interesting to see that printers can present a security risk if not properly secured or updated.
+2nd time I use autorecon, looks great but ton of information - easy to get lost.

 <ins>**Fix the vulnerabilities**</ins>